ome/omero-guide-introduction/docs/data-management.rst

 Lovelace or Francis Crick.
 This is the name (“your” name) which you will see in the top-right corner of the OMERO webclient after you log in with your loginname.

-In the OMERO webclient the default view shows only your own images.
+In the OMERO webclient the default view shows only your own Images.

 Browsing and rendering
 ~~~~~~~~~~~~~~~~~~~~~~